boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ### YAML or YML?

-Sometime back on the company slack there was a "discussion" with many dying on one hill or the other over should you use .yaml or .yml
+Sometime back on the company slack there was a "discussion" with many dying on one hill or the other over the use of .yaml or .yml

 The debate can finally(?) be ended.
 Although I suspect some still prefer the hill.